 Once the idea and rough plans had been laid down, the company set up and registered, the next thing on the list was to find premises.
 This proved to be not as easy as we thought it would be.
-With both of us living in Fareham around the Highlands Road area, we settled on the local shopping precinct.
-As it was a shop had just become available and 3 more new builds were about to be, so it seemed like the ideal location.
-However when Sarah contacted the agents she found to her dismay that one of the shops had just had the lease signed and was to be a floral design shop.
-The difference between floral designers and florists is not that great, but neither of us had the heart to then take on one of the new builds and trample on the feet of the new floral shop owners, and so we were forced to look further afield.
+With both myself and Clive living in Fareham, around the Highlands Road area, it was settled on the local shopping precinct as our base.
+As it was, a shop had just become available and 3 more new builds were about to be, so it seemed like the ideal location.
+However when I contacted the agents about the properties, I found (to much dismay) one of the shops had just had the lease signed and was to be a floral design shop.
+The difference between floral designers and florists is not that great, but neither of us had the heart to then take on one of the new builds and trample on the feet of the new floral shop owners, so we were forced to look further afield.

-That is how we came to be where Sarah always wanted to be.
-By chance one evening Sarah made a visit to the chippie in Fareham Park Road and noticed that the premises next door were empty.
-This had been a sweet shop when Sarah was at school and she used to pass it every day.
-Often she would tell people that one day she would own the shop (she didn't know then that she was going to be a florist) and so when she saw it was available she got on a mission to talk Clive into moving there.
-He wasn't keen at first, partly because there is another shop over the road (the one that opened up when we first wanted to) and partly because he wasn't sure the area would be right, but after some intervention from friends and family he agreed to take a look.
-As it is we both live within a 5 minute walk of the shop (in different directions) and so it is perfectly positioned for us.
-Once we had viewed the premises we knew that it was perfect and within 6 weeks the lease was signed, the work benches built and we were trading from our new position up the road from home.
-We've been here 5 years now and things have never been so good.
+That is how we came to be where I always wanted to be.
+By chance one evening I made a visit to the chippie in Fareham Park Road and noticed that the shop next door was empty.
+This had been a sweet shop when I was at school; I would pass it every day.
+Often I'd would tell anyone listening, that one day I would own the shop (I didn't know then that I was going to be a florist) so when I saw it was available I got on a mission to talk Clive into moving here.
+He wasn't keen at first, partly because there is another shop over the road (the one which opened up when we first wanted to) and partly because he wasn't sure the area would be right, but after some intervention from friends and family he agreed to take a look.
+With both of us living within a 10/15 minute walk of the shop (in different directions) it is perfectly positioned for us.
+Once we had viewed the premises we knew it was perfect, and within 6 weeks the lease was signed, the work benches built and we were trading from our new position up the road from home.
+We've been here over 9 years now and things have never been so good.

 Business is going from strength to strength and thankfully we have never looked back.